Managing your data

 - capturing relevant documentation and metadata, so that data can be correctly and accurately understood and used by you and colleagues, and to support effective public sharing of data in due course.

-This section provides guidance on good practice in these areas of data management.
-To explore these areas further, you may wish to consult some of training and information resources listed on the Useful links page.
+To explore further aspects of data management described above, you may wish to consult some of training and information resources listed on the Useful links page.
 UK Data Service guidance is particularly recommended.